Hi, thanks for stopping by. (Yes, you can call me Alex.)

 I live in West Hollywood with my husband Aaron and our dog Ace.
 (Isn’t he the cutest?
 OK, here’s another photo!)
 Despite being an L.A. native, I am still smitten with the city’s breathtaking views and am madly in love with bougainvillea season.
 The never-ending traffic also suits my podcast addiction.

 When I’m not working, I’m big into hot yoga and exploring the city’s wellness scene — although I’m not as serious as my friends who are vegan and sugar-free.
 I’m also a pop culture junkie and can spend days into nights dissecting Beyoncé videos, obsessing over episodes of “Girls” and “Crazy Ex-Girlfriend,” binge-watching NPR’s Tiny Desk concerts, watching comedic Snapisodes and going to as many movie screenings as I can make time for — bonus if there’s a Q&A with the filmmakers after.
 The only thing about me that’s not thoroughly L.A. is how I dress.
 (And I am OK with that.)

 A few kind words from my editors:

-“Full of ideas,” “takes charge,” “technologically modern and journalistically grounded,” “extraordinarily hardworking, smart and thoughtful,” “easy to work with,” “ability to turn every obstacle on its head,” “indefatigable,” “content stimulator” and “infectious enthusiasm.”
+“Full of ideas,” “takes charge,” “technologically modern and journalistically grounded,” “extraordinarily hardworking, smart and thoughtful,” “ability to turn every obstacle on its head,” “indefatigable,” “content stimulator,” “focused on what readers want,” “infectious enthusiasm.”